gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 - For **Android** devices offering a cellular hotspot, these devices may utilize a feature called "Client Isolation Mode" which will prevent hotspot clients from seeing each other.
 Unless you can disable this option (via a rooted device) you will not be able to reach the web UI via the hotspot network.
 - For **iOS** devices offering a cellular hotspot, please make sure that the "Maximize Compatibility" option is enabled.
 This will ensure your device offers the 2.4GHz radio and will be seen by the ESP32 device.

+## WiFi Debug Mode

+As of the 5.2.2 firmware release a special debug option is available when using the hardware as an Attenuator, or if a momentary switch is installed between pin D4 and GND on the ESP32 controller.
+While powering on the device, push down on the main dial on the Attenuator (or press the momentary switch), and the device will bypass any stored password for local WiFi.
+This will bypass setting of a password for the built-in WiFi network, allowing the "ProtonPack_" network to run without WPA2 security.
+This should **only be done as a last resort** to regain access to the device if the password is forgotten or another technical issue may be preventing access!

 ## Firmware Flashing

 Please see the [ATTENUATOR_FLASHING](ATTENUATOR_FLASHING.md) guide for details on compiling and/or uploading software to your Wireless Adapter controller.